SHIFT-WIKI - Sjoerd Hooft's InFormation Technology

 This manual continues where AD Identity Management for Unix stopped.
 Of course you'll also need Active Directory 2008 R2 Basic Installation and a default installed Red Hat server, I'm using a 5.5 Red Hat Enterprise Linux edition.

 Now the default package you need for LDAP authentication (openldap and nss_ldap) are installed by default, but ldapsearch, which makes testing the setup very handy is not.
 You'll need the openldap-client package for that.
-You can install the package using yum by issuing the command yum install openldap-clients
+You can install the package using yum by issuing the command yum install openldap-clients.

 If you want to install from a DVD/CDROM you can use this this tutorial to add the media as a software repository.